briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

     Chapter 2929], both of the following apply:

         1. _(A)_ The provisions of divisions (D), (F) and (G) of Ohio R.C.
-        2925.03, division (D) of Ohio R.C.
-2925.04, division (D) of Ohio R.C.
+        [2925.03][ORC Section 2925.03], division (D) of Ohio R.C.
+[2925.04][ORC
+        Section 2925.04], division (D) of Ohio R.C.
+[2925.05][ORC Section
-        2925.05, division (D) of Ohio R.C.
-2925.06 and division (E) of Ohio R.C.
+        2925.05], division (D) of Ohio R.C.
+[2925.06][ORC Section 2925.06] and
-        2925.11 that pertain to mandatory and additional fines, driver's or commercial driver's license or permit suspensions, and professionally licensed persons and that would apply under the appropriate provisions of those divisions to a person who is convicted of or pleads guilty to the felony drug trafficking, manufacturing, processing, or possession offense that is the most serious offense that is the basis of the conspiracy shall apply to the person who is convicted of or pleads guilty to the conspiracy as if the person had been convicted or pleaded guilty to the felony drug trafficking, manufacturing, processing or possession offense that is the most serious offense that is the basis of the conspiracy.
+        division (E) of Ohio R.C.
+[2925.11][ORC Section 2925.11] that pertain to mandatory and additional fines, driver's or commercial driver's license or permit suspensions, and professionally licensed persons and that would apply under the appropriate provisions of those divisions to a person who is convicted of or pleads guilty to the felony drug trafficking, manufacturing, processing, or possession offense that is the most serious offense that is the basis of the conspiracy shall apply to the person who is convicted of or pleads guilty to the conspiracy as if the person had been convicted or pleaded guilty to the felony drug trafficking, manufacturing, processing or possession offense that is the most serious offense that is the basis of the conspiracy.

         2. _(B)_ The court that imposes sentence upon the person who is convicted of or pleads guilty to the conspiracy shall comply with the